How to fight a property tax increase in Milwaukee

 For most municipalities, the Board of Review is the next stop.
 This functions much more like a formal hearing or court case.
 It is, however, not a true legal environment.
 Lawyers are unlikely to be involved, and the board is likely made up of officials with no legal background.
 The homeowner should still come well prepared to present their case and evidence and make a strong argument.

-Step 3: Further Appeals
+Step 3: Further appeals

-If the Board of Review also denies a change in assessment, then the homeowner may appeal further under certain Wisconsin statues explained in detail in this legal article.
+If the Board of Review also denies a change in assessment, then the homeowner may appeal further under certain Wisconsin statutes, explained in detail in this legal article.
 These appeals may require more extensive paperwork and full court hearings.
 A homeowner may wish to seek legal representation at this level of the process.

 While challenging the government’s tax system may seem like a David and Goliath scenario, the fact holds that property owners have a high success rate when it comes to arguing their assessment cases.
 The National Taxpayer’s Union estimates that up to 40 percent of cases are successful.
 It is important to come prepared with solid facts and an understanding of the process.